michael2012z/BitBible/markdown/KJV/files/Exod.md

 23. And two boards shalt thou make for the corners of the tabernacle in the two sides.

-24. And they shall be coupled together beneath, and they shall be coupled together above the head of it unto one ring: thus shall it be for them both; they shall be for the two corners.coupled: Heb. twinned
+24. And they shall be coupled together beneath, and they shall be coupled together above the head of it unto one ring: thus shall it be for them both; they shall be for the two corners.

 25. And they shall be eight boards, and their sockets of silver, sixteen sockets; two sockets under one board, and two sockets under another board.